Brad Muhammad: Albany Empire

 Muhammad signed with the Albany Empire in 2019 after impressing at a tryout camp in Orlando.
 In four games, Muhammad made 12 tackles, broke up two passes, and caught one interception.

 He was subsequently placed on injured reserve, where he spent the remainder of the year.
 The 2019 season culminated with Muhammad and the Empire winning ArenaBowl XXXII.

 Ottawa Redblacks

 On February 18, 2020, Muhammad was signed by the Ottawa Redblacks of the Canadian Football League.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, he chose to opt-out of his contract with the Redblacks on September 3, 2020.
 He opted back in to his contract on December 22, 2020.
 Muhammad played in five games for the Redblacks in 2021, contributing with 14 defensive tackles.
 Following the season he was not re-signed and became a free agent in February 2022.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 On April 6, 2022, Muhammad signed with the Calgary Stampeders.

-Personal life

-Muhammad is a father.
-His daughter was born during his junior year of college.
+He played in 16 regular season games where he had 50 defensive tackles, two interceptions, and one force fumble.
+Following the 2023 preseason, he was released on June 3, 2023.

+Winnipeg Blue Bombers

+On June 12, 2023, it was announced that Muhammad had signed with the practice roster of the Winnipeg Blue Bombers.
+He was released on July 18, 2023.

+Calgary Stampeders (second stint)

+Muhammad was signed to the practice roster of the Stampeders on July 25, 2023.
+He dressed in eight games, starting six, for the Stampeders in 2023.
+He was released on June 2, 2024.